Gallahad072/Browse-Humanity/README.md

 # BrowseHumanity

-Programs that generate random content from all corners of the internet
+Programs that generate random content from all corners of the internet.

 Made for my own entertainment, now it's time to share!